 According to Christoph’s wife, Philipp was angry at the “transporting of artworks from outside Germany to Reich territory,” and he felt it would come back to haunt Germany.
 Though he disagreed with many of the policies related to art collecting, Philipp’s own work in buying art personally for Hitler continued to bring the two into close contact and further their relationship.
 As a result, Philipp often had easier access to Hitler than most others in the Reich, excepting the likes of Göring, Himmler, and a few others.
 But things were to change drastically for Philipp and his family in 1943.

 This is part one in a series on the House of Hessen and the theft of their family jewels.
-Part two will explore the fate of the Hessen family as World War II came to an end.
+The Hesse Heist: The Fate of the Family von Hessen explores the fate of the Hessen family as World War II came to an end.

 This article is part of a series commemorating the 75th anniversary of the end of World War II made possible by the Department of Defense.